camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 ---

-Camunda BPM supports Unified Expression Language (EL), specified as part of the JSP 2.1 standard ([JSR-245][]).
+Camunda Platform supports Unified Expression Language (EL), specified as part of the JSP 2.1 standard ([JSR-245][]).
 To do so, it uses the open source [JUEL][] implementation.
 To get more general information about the usage of Expression Language, please read the [official documentation][].
 Especially the provided [examples][examples] give a good overview of the syntax of expressions.

-Within Camunda BPM, EL can be used in many circumstances to evaluate small script-like expressions.
+Within Camunda Platform, EL can be used in many circumstances to evaluate small script-like expressions.
 The following table provides an overview of the BPMN elements which support usage of EL.